alvarocosin/FilmAnalyst/README.md

 I was curious to see more data regarding every film, like how popular each one is or what film is considered the best among the ones I watched.
 So I decided to use web scraping to collect data from a familiar web-site called FilmAffinity (similar to iMDB but for spanish speaking people).
 I used the data I had (title, year, director) and combined it with the data I scraped that I was interested in to write an Excel document.

+## Usage :computer:
+This script is written in Python and is executed through a terminal command.
+Basically what this script makes is reading a .txt file that looks like the text I wrote above and separates every line (every film) and every piece of information from the film.
+Afterwards it scrapes the data from the FilmAffinity site and pairs it with each film.
+Here's how the execution looks like: